 In medical operation, the MedAustron facility enables an energy range of 60 to 250 MeV for protons and 120 to 400 MeV/u for carbon ions.
-For non-clinical research, proton energies up to 800 MeV are available.
 The energy of the particles corresponds to the penetration depth of the beam into the body, with a maximum of 30 centimeters.